”I hope my wedding is as good as what I pinned on Pinterest!”

 - Hire a professional wedding planner.
 I know I said not everyone needs one, but a good planner can save you time, money and stress.
 Your planner will do all of the legwork based on your preferences and help you find a venue, caterer, photographer, DJ or band, cake, decorator, etc. A good planner will help you with your budget and help you stay on budget.
 They will know all of the tricks and have resources you don’t have access to and that knowledge will save you money and time.

-- A wedding decorator may be your answer, if think you are a great planner and don’t need a wedding planner or maybe you feel you can’t afford one.
+- A wedding decorator may be your answer if you think you are a great planner and don’t need a wedding planner or maybe you feel you can’t afford one.
 Don’t let that stop you from getting some help.
-Much of the time consuming work is in the wedding decorating.
+Much of the time-consuming work preparing for the wedding is the decorating.
 It can be extremely stressful going to 10 stores looking for the dusty rose silk flowers you need for your centerpieces.
 Plus the 3 hours x 25 centerpieces are going keep you up many a night.
 And the worst is yet to come.
 Getting the ceremony and reception areas decorated in the time allotted by your venue is crazy.
-In some cases it has to be up and down on the same day!
+In some cases, it has to be up and down on the same day!
 Oh, and you still need to get your hair and makeup done and dressed for your big day!

 - Look for venues that have inclusive wedding packages that will do all of the work for you.
 There are venues that will customize your wedding to fit your dream and not expect you to fit what they offer.
 These venues can often save you tons of time and money.
 Although you might have a little sticker shock, just go home and add up what it would cost you to do it yourself.
 I’m pretty sure most packages will be a bargain, plus you don’t have to do it!!!
 Here is a link to our packages to give you an example.